davidjguru/davidjguru.github.io/_posts/2020-01-29-Drupal-fast-tips-the-magic-of-attached.md

 * [https://api.drupal.org/api/drupal/includes%21common.inc/function/drupal_add_css/7.x](https://api.drupal.org/api/drupal/includes%21common.inc/function/drupal_add_css/7.x)

 ## Current Usage
 But now in Drupal 8 and onwards, all is centralized in the #attached property.
+Well, no. It's really based on two concepts that centralize everything in a shared way:

+1. The definition of "library".
+2. The use of the property \#attached.

+First, you have to know what's the format for libraries for your modules.

+Second, you have to know the property.
 Using this property, you'll be able to add some stuff, describe in the sub-properties of #attached, like:

 * Library -> $render_array[‘#attached’][‘library’]
 * drupalSettings (from PHP to JavaScript) -> $render_array[‘#attached’][‘drupalSettings’]